1. Change your thinking about…

 - Who is the audience for this article?

 - How would you describe the persona the writer uses for the article?
 How do you think the voice, tone, and persona are helpful to the writer’s purpose and argument?

 - What is the argument the article makes?

 - Relating it to your writing assignment, how might you use this article to help you define academic writing?
 Which passages in the article would be helpful in defining the term, academic writing?

 To help you get to know others and their writing, I’ve created peer review groups.
 These peer review groups will be used this week and next.

-2. Peer Review: Read your peers’ Log #1 in CIDocs and leave comments for one of your peers at your table:
+2. Peer Review: Read your peers’ Log #1 in CIDocs and leave comments for your peers at your table:

 - Go to the log folder and click on your peer’s log.
 Everyone in the class has access to everyone’s documents.